• ‘Tis the season…

 3/4oz lime juice

-*I used Cointreau.
+*I used Peychaud’s bitters.

 1/2oz lime juice

-2 dashes bitters
+2 dashes Peychauds bitters

-Shake with ice and pour into glass rimmed with Tajin spice.
+Shake with ice and strain into glass with fresh ice.

 1oz lime juice